BUSINESS SALE AGREEMENT

 The parties warrant and acknowledge that this Agreement is entered into in good faith, at arm's length, for proper business purposes and for full consideration.
 The Purchase Price represents the open-market value of the Business.
 The parties confirm that this Agreement is not intended as, and does not constitute, a transaction at an undervalue (s.238 Insolvency Act 1986), a preference (s.239 Insolvency Act 1986) or a transaction defrauding creditors (s.423 Insolvency Act 1986).

-Companies Act s.190: Where the transaction is, or may be, a substantial property transaction with a director or connected person within the meaning of s.190 Companies Act 2006, the parties confirm that the transaction has been approved by ordinary resolution of the relevant company's members (or is not required to be so approved).
+Companies Act s.190: Where the transaction is, or may be, a substantial property transaction with a director or connected person within the meaning of section 190 Companies Act 2006 (being non-cash assets exceeding the lower of £100,000 or 10% of the company's net asset value, subject to a £5,000 floor), the parties confirm that the transaction has been approved by ordinary resolution of the relevant company's members (or is not required to be so approved).

 GOVERNING LAW AND GENERAL PROVISIONS